 - __ Target strategies to particular groups and relevant factors, including to:

-- Reach and engage particular groups experiencing health inequities (i.e., related to race/ethnicity, income/poverty, gender, and/or where people live)
+- Reach and engage particular groups and places experiencing health inequities (i.e., related to race/ethnicity, income/poverty, gender, and/or where people live)

 - Address relevant factors and determinants affecting the problem/goal, including: